bernieem/uni-things/README.md

 # uni-things
-some things I've coded for uni (in Java)
+some things I've coded for uni